FadiBukhari/MQL5-ForSpecialEvents/README.md

 🛡️ One-Key "Panic" Close: Instantly close all open positions on the current chart's symbol with a single, customizable hotkey.

-📈 Dynamic Trailing Stop: Protect your profits with a robust trailing stop.
+📈 Dynamic Trailing Stop: Protect your profits with a robus

+t trailing stop.
 Crucially, you can toggle it on or off in real-time with a hotkey without reloading the EA.

 ⚖️ Collective Breakeven: With one key, move the Stop Loss of all open positions to the breakeven point of your most recently opened trade, locking in a risk-free position across the board.